-While it has become a familiar name worldwide for Sauvignon Blanc, the region’s most planted grape variety, Marlborough is also renowned for its Pinot Noir, Pinot Gris and Riesling as the free-draining, alluvial loams over gravelly sub-soils in the Wairau, Waihopai and Awatere valleys provide ideal growing conditions.
+While it has become a familiar name for this particular varietal, Marlborough is also renowned for its Pinot Noir, Pinot Gris and Riesling as the free-draining, alluvial loams over gravelly sub-soils in the Wairau, Waihopai and Awatere valleys provide ideal growing conditions.

-For Babich Wines, Marlborough makes a heavy contribution to the company’s portfolio.
+For Babich Wines, New Zealand’s Marlborough Vineyards make a heavy contribution to the company’s portfolio.
 Babich has invested in substantial vineyard land and in production facilities.

 Babich’s Marlborough vineyards total 431.62-hectares (1066.53 acres).